The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.

 Moraea grandis Goldblatt & J.C.Manning is part of the Moraea tripetela complex.
 Information about has been taken from the Goldblatt, Manning article describing the complex.
 It is restricted to the northern end of the western winter rainfall Karoo including the Bokkeveld Plateau and the Roggeveld.
 It is most often found in heavy red clay among rocks, but also grows on lighter soils.
 It has the largest flowers in the complex, pale blue to pale purple with triangular yellow or cream nectar guides on a white background, spotted and edged in dark blue.
 The inner tepals are hairlike, under 3.5 mm broad, the pollen orange red, and the outer tepal limbs have a comma-like tip and are oriented almost vertically in fully open fragrant flowers.
 It is very similar to Moraea amabilis, but the flowers are much larger and the tepals are often about as long as wide.
 It typically grows in colonies, expanding vegetatively and flowers from August to September.
 Photos below were taken near Nieuwoudtville in the Bokkeveld Plateau by Mary Sue Ittner and Bob Rutemoeller and near Calvinia in the Roggeveld September 2006.

 Moraea hainebachiana Goldblatt & J.C.Manning is part of the Moraea tripetela complex.
 Information about has been taken from the Goldblatt, Manning article describing the complex.
 This species is endemic to the Saldanha District in the western Cape where it is found in rocky, limestone flats and slopes and calcareous sands.
 A short member of the complex at 18-28 cm, it is distinctive in having a foliage leaf that is always inserted on the stem well above the top of the cataphyll.
 It has pale violet to deep blue flowers; the nectar guides have dark lines and dots on a diffuse white background, with dark lines radiating onto the tepals.
 The inner tepals are 5–6 mm long and unusual in being expanded in the middle.
 The anthers are pale grey-blue and contain whitish or yellow pollen.
 Another unusual feature is the cluster of small, dark grey or bluish cormlets in the foliage leaf axil and at the base of the corm.
 It apparently does not set seed, but reproduces vegetatively.
 It flowers mid August to September.
+Photo from iNaturalist taken by kooscl late August in the Western Cape and shared under a CC BY-NC license.
 Drawing by John Manning shared with his permission from the paper referenced above.
 Figure notes: A, flowering stems and corm; B, inner perianth whorl plus filaments and style.
 Scale bar: 10 mm.

 Moraea helmei Goldblatt & J.C.Manning is part of the Moraea tripetela complex.
 Information about has been taken from the Goldblatt, Manning article describing the complex.
 It is known from only two sites in the Kamiesberg at an altitude of 1,125 m in central Namaqualand.
 Growing 25-35 cm, it has pale blue to violet flowers with a yellow nectar guide outlined in light or dark blue.
 The outer tepals have dark veins on them and the inner tepals are distinctive with three straight tines, like a fork.
 Another unusual feature are tooth-like projections just below the apices on the outer tepal claws.
 Pollen is yellow.
 This species flowers late October to mid-November.
 Photos from iNaturalist taken by Nick Helme in October in the Kamiesberg and shared under a CC BY-NC license.
 Drawing by John Manning shared with his permission from the paper referenced above.
 Figure notes: A, flowering stem and corm; B, inner tepal; C, inner perianth whorl plus filaments and style.
 Scale bar: A, 10 mm; B, C, 2 mm.